Limit Models in Strictly Stable Abstract Elementary Classes: Background

 \begin{assumption} \mbox{} \begin{enumerate} \item $\K$ satisfies the joint embedding and amalgamation properties with no maximal model of cardinality $\mu$. \item $\K$ is stable in $\mu$. \item $\kappa^*_\mu(\K)<\mu^+$. \item $\K$ satisfies (limit) continuity for non-$\mu$-splitting (i.e. if $p\in\gaS(M)$ and $M$ is a limit model witnessed by $\langle M_i\mid i<\theta\rangle$ for some limit ordinal $\theta<\mu^+$ and there exists $N$ so that $p\restriction M_i$ does not $\mu$-split over $N$ for all $i<\theta$, then $p$ does not $\mu$-split over $N$). \end{enumerate}

 \end{assumption}

 A few comments on the assumption is in order.
 Note that tameness is not assumed in this paper.
+Amalgamation is commonly assumed in the study of limit models, although \cite{ShVi,Va1, Va1e} replace it with more nuanced results about amalgamation bases.
 Stability in $\mu$ is necessary for the conclusion of Theorem \ref{uniqueness theorem} to make sense; otherwise, there are no limit models!
 We have argued (both in principle and in practice) that varying the local character cardinal is the right generalization of superstability to stability in this context.
-However, we have kept the ``continuity cardinal'' to be $\omega$.
+However, we have kept the ``continuity cardinal'' to be $\omega$; this is the content of Assumption \ref{assm}.(\ref{wc-split}).
 This seems necessary for the arguments\footnote{The first author claimed in the discussion following \cite[Lemma 9.1]{extendingframes} that only long continuity was necessary.
 However, after discussion with Sebastien Vasey, this seems to be an error.}.
 It seems reasonable to hope that some failure of continuity for non-splitting will lead to a nonstructure result, but this has not yet been achieved.

 The assumptions are (trivially) satisfied in any superstable AEC and, therefore, any categorical AEC.
 However, in this context, the result is already known.
 For a new example, we look to the context of strictly stable homogeneous structures as developed in Hyttinen \cite[Section 1]{hyttinen}.
 In the homogeneous contexts, Galois types are determined by syntactic types.
-Armed with this, Hyttinen studies the normal syntactic notion of nonsplitting under a stable, unsuperstable hypothesis \cite[Assumption 1.1]{hyttinen}, and shows that syntactic splitting satisfies continuity and (more than) the equivalent of $\kappa^*$ is $\aleph_1$\footnote{It shows that it is at most $\aleph_1$.
-However, if it were $\aleph_0$, the class would be superstable, contradicting the assumption.}.
-It is easy to see that the syntactic version of nonsplitting implies our nonsplitting, which already implies $\kappa^*_\mu(\K) = \aleph_1$.
+Armed with this, Hyttinen studies the normal syntactic notion of nonsplitting under a stable, unsuperstable hypothesis \cite[Assumption 1.1]{hyttinen}, and shows that syntactic splitting satisfies continuity and (more than) the universal local character of syntactic nonsplitting is $\aleph_1$.\footnote{It shows that it is at most $\aleph_1$.
+However, if it were $\aleph_0$, the class would be superstable, contradicting the assumption.} It is easy to see that the syntactic version of nonsplitting implies our nonsplitting, which already implies $\kappa^*_\mu(\K) = \aleph_1$.
 The following argument shows that, if $N$ is limit over $M$, the converse holds as well, which is enough to get the limit continuity for our semantic definition of splitting.
 Since the context of homogeneous model theory is very tame, we don't worry about attaching a cardinal to non-splitting because they are all equivalent.